Mikes in our Parliament are silenced, Rahul Gandhi tells British MPs | Politics

 Mikes in our Parliament are silenced, Rahul Gandhi tells British MPs

-Congress leader Rahul Gandhi told British parliamentarians in the Houses of Parliament complex in London on Monday that functioning microphones in the Lok Sabha are often silenced against the Opposition.
+Congress leader Rahul Gandhi told British parliamentarians in London on Monday that functioning microphones in the Lok Sabha are often silenced against the Opposition.

-In a lighter vein, he used a faulty microphone in the room to make his point about what he described as a ''stifling'' of Opposition in India.
+In a lighter vein, he used a faulty microphone in the room to make his point about what he described as a "stifling" Opposition debate in India.

 The BJP has accused Gandhi of maligning India on foreign soil while praising China.